liu12366262626/VSR-LLM/readme.md

 ---

+After finishing above process, you can rewrite **train.sh** and **infer.sh** with the right path according to the instruction in these two scripts.

 ## 🚀 Running Training and Inference

 We provide training and inference scripts for both **Context-aware decoding** and **Iterative decoding** experiments.